micahhausler/mesos-docker/README.md

 [mesos-dns](https://mesosphere.github.io) is an open-source DNS that uses Mesos for describing where tasks are running.

-Run the provided `update_resolv.sh` script in order for each VM to use the mesos-dns resolver.
+Run the provided `update-resolv.sh` script in order for each VM to use the mesos-dns resolver.

 ```